Walel Watson: Post-UFC career

 A short two months after his UFC release, Watson signed on to face Anthony Moore at Xplode Fight Series: Damage on November 17, 2012.
-He won the fight via first round TKO.
+He won the fight via first-round TKO.
 Watson then made a quick turnaround and faced Joey Apodaca at XFS: Vengeance on January 19, 2013.
 He won the fight via guillotine choke submission, just under twenty-seconds into the first round.

 Watson faced Tom Niinimäki at Cage 23 on September 21, 2013.
 He lost the fight via kimura submission.

 He then faced Rodrigo Almeida at CZ 46: Throwdown at The Rock on November 22, 2013.
 He lost the fight via unanimous decision.
 In his latest fight, Watson submitted William Joplin at Titan FC 28: Brilz vs. Davis on May 16, 2014.

 Watson is expected to face Anthony Gutierrez at Titan FC 30 on September 26, 2014.
 Watson defeated Gutierrez by Submission in the first round.

 On March 20, 2015, he faced Brett Johns for the inaugural Titan FC Bantamweight Championship at Titan FC 33.
 He lost the fight via submission in the second round.

 Watson faced Ricardo Palacios at Golden Boy Promotions' inaugural MMA event on November 24, 2018.
 He lost the fight via TKO in the first round.

+After a long layoff, Watson returned against Marvin Garcia on January 14, 2023 at LXF 8, winning the bout via first round guillotine.
+Less than two month later, Watson faced Serhiy Sidey for the BTC Bantamweight Championship at BTC 19 on March 18, 2023, losing the bout via TKO stoppage in the first round.

+Bare knuckle boxing

+Watson made his bare knuckle debut on July 16, 2021 against Alberto Martinez Jr. Watson was defeated from a series of left hooks in the first round.

+Watson returned on August 27, 2022 against Brandon Birr.
+He was defeated via second-round knockout.